 Dexmethylphenidate (By mouth)

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to dexmethylphenidate.
 Do not use this medicine if you have glaucoma or if you are anxious, tense, or agitated most of the time.
 Do not use this medicine if you have muscle tics or Tourette syndrome.
-Do not use this medicine if you have taken an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not use this medicine if you use an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate®, or have used an MAOI within the past 14 days.

 How to Use This Medicine: